Gibbatron/Gibbatron.github.io/rnaseq-course-pre.md

 ## Connecting to HAWK

 - To connect to HAWK, click on the 'Remote Explorer' button, then click 'Connect to Host in New Window' button.
 This opens a new VSCode window with the remote host.
-- You will be prompted (top box) to enter your password.
+- You will be prompted (top box) to enter the host operating platform.
+- Click **Linux**.
+- Then you will be prompted to continue, click **Yes**.
+- Then you will be asked for your password.
 Do this and hit enter.
 - You are now connected to HAWK.

 <img src="/assets/img/pre-3.png" alt="Connecting to HAWK" width="1000"/>